ewald-lab/ewald-lab-website/index.md

 - Estimates the lowest chemical exposure that causes molecular and morphological perturbations in different human tissues for thousands of compounds

-- Predicts how chemicals cause toxicity by analyzing images of exposed cells with machine learning, transfer learning, and multi-omics integration
+- Predicts how chemicals perturb human biology by analyzing images of exposed cells with machine learning, transfer learning, and multi-omics integration

-- Creates user-friendly web-tools that connect cell profiles to toxicity data from diverse *in silico*, *in vitro*, and *in vivo* sources
+- Creates user-friendly web-tools that connect cell profiles to chemical perturbation data from diverse *in silico*, *in vitro*, and *in vivo* sources

 We also value collaborating closely with stakeholders across government, industry, and academia to maximize the translational impact of our work.